Jan 13 An atypical engineer

-Read about the efforts and achievements of DD in 2015 in both the physical and mental work environment.
+Read about the initiatives and results DD in 2015 in relation to both the physical and psychological work environment.

 The two major decommissioning projects - Danish Reactor 3 and the Hot Cell plant - are well under way.